aws-samples/sample-visualizing-access-rights-for-identity-on-aws/README.md

 ## So what can we do?

+What if we were able to get various data sets and understand the relationships between those?
+Then perhaps we could visualize that and even produce csv exports!

-We need to get data from AWS Identity and Access Management, AWS IAM Identity Center and also AWS IAM Access Analyzer.
-Fortunately there are APIs that we can use to get most of it.
-Then, we can process and enrich that data and put it into the right format for visualizing it.
+Well, to do that we realised that we need data from AWS Identity and Access Management, AWS IAM Identity Center and also AWS IAM Access Analyzer.
+Fortunately there are APIs that we can use to get the majority of this data, then we can process and enrich that data and finally put it into the right format to create csv exports and to visualize it.

-We can most information from two different sets of Identity Center APIs:
+We can get most information from two different sets of Identity Center APIs:
 1. [Identity Store](https://docs.aws.amazon.com/singlesignon/latest/IdentityStoreAPIReference/welcome.html)
 2. [Identity Center](https://docs.aws.amazon.com/singlesignon/latest/APIReference/welcome.html)